Sumi111/Libft/README.md

 # libft_42

-Your very first own library
+My very first own library.
+Recoding a few functions of the standard C library and some utility functions.
+This project is about coding a C library.
+It will contain a lot of general purpose functions your programs will rely upon.